AiCorsair/AiCorsair/README.md

 ## Hello there! 👋

-I’m Mohamed, a **Freelance Data Scientist & Analyst** who turns raw data into actionable insights.
+I’m Mohamed, a **Data Scientist & Analyst** who turns raw data into actionable insights.
 In my first two years of self-education, I completed over `40` data projects.
 I then tackled several case studies solving real-world business problems, including **A/B testing**, **customer segmentation**, and **sentiment analysis**.

 Using tools like **Python**, **SQL**, **Excel**, **Power BI**, and **Tableau**, tailored to business needs, my team and I specialize in: